r-duh/MuXTalk/README.md

 docker load --input muxtalk_streamlit_slim.tar
 ```

 - [Download](https://www.dropbox.com/sh/0x91ittmd8510in/AABpa1pQEBT4SmvljwKpxHBOa?dl=0) the MuXTalk folder to be mounted as a volume to the Docker container.
-This local folder (i.e., located in the user's machine), named /MuXTalk_Streamlit_Docker_mount/, will act as the main folder in which MuXTalk Streamlit app's container will read and write files.
+This local folder (i.e., located in the user's machine), named /MuXTalk_Docker_mount/, will also act as the main folder in which MuXTalk Streamlit app's container will read and write files.

-- To run the MuXTalk Streamlit app as a Docker container, type in the below command in the terminal. /path/to/MuXTalk_Streamlit_Docker_mount/ is where the folder you downloaded above is located in your computer.
+- To run the MuXTalk Streamlit app as a Docker container, type in the below command in the terminal. /path/to/MuXTalk_Docker_mount/ is where the folder you downloaded above is located in your computer.
 Details about the MuXTalk visualization parameters can be found in the readme within the app.
 ```
-docker run -it -v /path/to/MuXTalk_Streamlit_Docker_mount/:/MuXTalk_Streamlit_app/ -p 8501:8501 rduh/muxtalk-streamlit:slim
+docker run -it -v /path/to/MuXTalk_Docker_mount/:/MuXTalk_Streamlit_app/ -p 8501:8501 rduh/muxtalk-streamlit:slim
 ```

 - Finally, to see the Streamlit app, go to your browser and enter the address that appears in your terminal (It looks like this: "You can now view your Streamlit app in your browser.
 URL: `http://0.0.0.0:8501` ").
 So, typically `http://0.0.0.0:8501`.
 If you have more than one Streamlit instance running, this can be `http://0.0.0.0:8502`, `http://0.0.0.0:8503`, and so on.